wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
-* Fix: Some setting are not stored
+* Fix: Some AdSense setting are not stored

 = 1.2.1 =
 * Fix: Fatal Error on frontpage

 = 1.2.0 =
-* New: Create pro version with mobile support
+* New: Create AdSense pro version with mobile support
-* New: Pro Version with responsive adsense support
+* New: AdSense WP QUADS Pro Version with responsive adsense support

 = 1.1.9 =
 * Fix: Change rating urls